Injury prevention guide Stop falls before they happen

 Who is at risk?

-While anyone can suffer a fall from height injury, certain factors increase risk:
+While anyone working at height can be injured in a fall, certain factors increase the risk:

-7. Lack of training - Workers who have not learned proper techniques are at significantly higher risk.
+7. Lack of training - Workers who have not learned safe systems of work are at significantly higher risk.

 The role of Working at Heights Training